 Shel Holtz, a principal of Holtz Communication + Technology has posted an interesting round-up of trends in Internal Communications for 2014.
 I’ve picked out four that resonate with me – matching what I’m hearing from customers and at internal communication conferences:

 As Shel points out – BYOD (Bring Your Own Device) is a grass-roots movement that is happening in your organization whether you like it or not.
 But it’s an exciting time, as it opens up new opportunities for IC teams.
 It expands their ability to reach employees everywhere, for example: internal but unconnected (eg factory floor), external (eg retail) – and remote workers.
 Audit your email communication channel – make sure what you’re sending mobile friendly communications.
-Check your electronic newsletters templates- are they designed to render in all platforms and devices?
+Check your electronic employee newsletters templates- are they designed to render in all platforms and devices?
 And, measure where employees are consuming communications to understand how you need to change your strategy in reaching them.

 According to one study, 72% of internal communications teams are planning to increase the use of video as a means of communicating with employees next year.
 Many organisations are adopting a YouTube-like approach to video, introducing video libraries that let employees search for videos, comment on them, tag them, embed them and upload their own as a means of sharing information and knowledge.
-Make sure you’re pushing out videos from your Intranet to reach all employees – ie embedding them in your email employee newsletters. ( Leveraging video as a strategic internal communication channel, from Melcrum’s Rebecca Richmond)
+Make sure you’re pushing out videos from your Intranet to reach all employees – ie embedding them in your email employee newsletters.
+(Download our How to use multimedia effectively in internal communications)

 3. Communicating for engagement